-This bill amends the Code of West Virginia to enhance accountability and transparency in K-12 education by requiring county boards of education to prominently display school report cards on their websites.
-These report cards must include specific performance metrics, such as the percentage of students scoring proficient and distinguished in reading and mathematics.
-Additionally, the bill mandates the use of a statewide electronic information system for data collection and reporting to the state department of education.
-The state board of education is also tasked with posting a rank order of all schools based on overall academic performance on its website, thereby promoting transparency in the education system.
+This bill amends the Code of West Virginia to require K-12 schools to prominently display their school report cards on their websites, which must include specific performance metrics such as the percentage of students scoring proficient and distinguished in reading and mathematics.
+Additionally, it mandates that county boards of education utilize a statewide electronic information system for data collection and reporting to the state department of education.
+The state board of education is also tasked with posting a rank order of all schools based on overall academic performance on its website, thereby enhancing transparency and accountability in the education system.

 Statutes affected: